ajohn5960/BookTracker/README.md

 # BookTracker GUI
-Made with TKinter, Matplotlib, and sqlite3 module in Python Standard Library:
+Made with Tkinter, Matplotlib, and sqlite3 module in Python Standard Library:
 - add, update, delete books to booklist
 - find and add books from Google Books
 - get reading stats in a form of a pie chart, a bar graph, and a table